Frequently asked questions

 Is it just for botanists and serious naturalists?

 Not at all — it's written for anyone curious about the trees around them.
 Bushwalkers, gardeners, people who pass the same trees every day and want to know what they're looking at.
 Botanists may find it a useful quick reference too.
-It aims to be accessible without being superficial, though as with any field guide, some prior interest in the natural world probably helps.
+It is accessible without being superficial.

 How do I buy a copy?